 Temporary Connection – In some cases, generators are granted permission to operate with operational conditions.
 Telemetry information is used to monitor the generator’s compliance and whether any reliability concerns may surface.

-DER Operation During Abnormal Circuit Conditions – Circuits a generator is tied into may need to be switched, which currently limits a DER’s operations.
+Moving Load Between Electrical Circuits (“Switching”) – Circuits a generator is tied into may need to be switched, which currently limits a DER’s operations.
 Telemetry information may facilitate the Distribution Provider’s allowance of a DER to remain operational in an abnormal configuration.

 Diagnostics – In the event of an outage or system disturbance, telemetry information along with grid operational data can be analyzed to diagnose what may have triggered the event.
 Without telemetry, utility personnel may need to physically diagnose the situation.